 - If your device came with an AC power adapter, use it.
 Some devices can be powered by the USB port on your Mac.
 Others need more power than your Mac can provide.

 - USB 3 devices can create wireless interference that affects Wi-Fi and Bluetooth devices.
 Learn how to resolve Wi-Fi and Bluetooth issues caused by wireless interference.

-- Mac notebook computers with USB-C or Thunderbolt 3 can charge over that port using a compatible USB-C power adapter and cable.
+- Mac notebook computers with USB-C, Thunderbolt 3, or Thunderbolt / USB 4 can charge over that port using a compatible USB-C power adapter and cable.